Background pattern

 • Do not administer Idacio to children under 2 years old with juvenile idiopathic polyarticular arthritis.

-Other medications and Idacio
+Other medicines and Idacio

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Idacio should only be used during pregnancy if necessary.
+Idacio should be used during pregnancy only if necessary.

 Idacio can be used during breastfeeding.

-Driving and operating machinery
+Driving and using machines

 Idacio contains sodium